microsoft/team-explorer-everywhere/README.md

 b) Follow instructions at https://java.visualstudio.com/Docs/tools/eclipse and use update site `http://dl.microsoft.com/eclipse/`.

+c) You can also manually download and install the plug-in from the [Releases](https://github.com/Microsoft/team-explorer-everywhere/releases) section of this GitHub repository.

 ## What is the Command-line Client for TFS?
 The CLC for TFS allows you run version control commands from a console/terminal window against a TFS server on any operating system.
 This tool is for use with Team Foundation Version Control (TFVC), a centralized version control system.